Greater flamingo: Distribution

-In Gujarat, a state of India, flamingos can be observed at the Nal Sarovar Bird Sanctuary, Khijadiya Bird Sanctuary, Flamingo City, and in the Thol Bird Sanctuary.
+In Gujarat, a coastal state in the west of India, flamingos can be observed at the Nal Sarovar Bird Sanctuary, Khijadiya Bird Sanctuary, Flamingo City, and in the Thol Bird Sanctuary.
 They remain there during the entire winter season.

 Ecology

 The greater flamingo resides in mudflats and shallow coastal lagoons with salt water.
-Using its feet, the bird stirs up the mud, then sucks water through its bill and filters out small shrimp, seeds, blue-green algae, microscopic organisms, and mollusks.
-The greater flamingo feeds with its head down, and its upper jaw is movable and not rigidly fixed to its skull.
+Using its feet, the bird stirs up the mud, then sucks water through its bill and filters out small shrimp, brine shrimp, other crustaceans, seeds (such as rice), blue-green algae, microscopic organisms (such as diatoms), insect larvae (such as chironomids), and mollusks.
+The greater flamingo feeds with its head down, its upper jaw movable and not rigidly fixed to its skull.

-Like all flamingos, this type of species lays a single chalky-white egg on a mud mound.
+Like all flamingos, this species lays a single chalky-white egg on a mud mound.

 Lifespan

 The typical lifespan in captivity, according to Basel Zoo, is over 60 years.
-In the wild, the average lifespan is 30 – 40 years.
+In the wild, the average lifespan is 30–40 years.

 Threats and predators

 Natural

 Adult greater flamingos have few natural predators.
 Eggs and chicks may be eaten by raptors, crows, gulls, and the marabou stork (Leptoptilos crumenifer); an estimated half of the predation of greater flamingo eggs and chicks is from the yellow-legged gull (Larus michahellis).